 What Molly O. will do for you: As Lead Case Manager, Molly guides intended families and surrogates through the process from start to finish.
 She conducts match meetings with surrogates and families, coordinates with other surrogacy professionals, and provides support and information throughout the process.

-Carla Spencer graduated from Rhodes College in 2001 with a degree in fine art and anthropology.
+Carla Spencer graduated from Rhodes College with a degree in fine art and anthropology.
 She worked as a fundraiser for nonprofits in Memphis, Tennessee and Santa Fe, New Mexico before moving to Portland in 2008 to be near family and enjoy the Pacific Northwest.
-Carla joined the NWSC team in late 2013.
+Carla joined the NWSC team in 2013.
 She loves being able to bike to work, getting to see newborns, and most of all, helping people realize their dream of parenthood.

 What Carla will do for you: Carla guides intended families and surrogates through the process from start to finish.
 She conducts match meetings with surrogates and families, coordinates with other surrogacy professionals, and provides support and information throughout the process.